Honey For Teachers: Free-Bee Lesson Plans for Educators

 They’ll also learn about elements in nature, how water affects our world and some world geography.
 Of course, there’s a sensory activity of honey tasting as well.

 Get all three free lesson plans today and show us on Instagram how you and your littles use them!
 Tag @naturenates

-Nature Nate’s rigorous in-house testing ensures that our honey maintains its real, natural quality and preserves all the vitamins and enzymes found in raw honey.
-It is free of commonly used pesticides, herbicides and antibiotics.
-Nature Nate’s Raw & Unfiltered Honey is sold at most major retailers in the U.S. Pick up a bottle next time you’re shopping for groceries.
+Nate’s rigorous in-house testing ensures that our honey maintains its real, natural qualities.
+It is tested for a clean read of antibiotics, pesticides and herbicides.
+Nate’s raw & unfiltered honey is sold at most major retailers in the U.S. Pick up a bottle next time you’re shopping for groceries.